ryan-sandy/bugzilla-markdownjs/README.md

 #Overview

-The extension finds all elements with the class `bz_commen_text`, takes their text passes it to markdown-js, and appends the markdown-js output into the element's html.
+The extension finds all elements with the class `bz_commen_text`, takes their text passes it to markdown-js, and appends the markdown-js output into a new `div` after the comment.
+The raw comment is hidden by default.
+You can toggle between the markdown element and raw element by clicking on a link within the comment.

 For the comment previews, the extension uses the jquery `on` method to bind to the input events of the `#comment` element.
 It takes the input, passes it through markdown-js and places the output in the `#bz_preview` element.